tool3/restory/README.md

 # important usage notes
 ⚠️ ATTENTION!
 THIS WILL REWRITE YOUR GIT HISTORY! ⚠️
-use at your own caution.
+⚠️ use at your own risk ⚠️

-things you should know:
+things to know:
-- every `restory` command entails in recreation of commit|s shas
+- every `restory` command recreates the commit|s shas
-- you will have to force push
 - rewriting history takes a while!
 I added a spinner and what commit it's currently processing but still it takes time, let it run, and validate the results with `restory ls` when it's done.
+- you will have to force push